Updated July 26, 2023

 US retail giant Walmart acquired a 77% stake in India’s online retailer Flipkart in 2018.
 The deal is supposed to be valued at $16 billion concluding about a year of negotiation.
 The acquiring entity, Walmart made it clear that it just wants to empower its Indian acquisition and let it run that it has.
 The brand will remain distinct from Walmart.
 The remaining 23% would remain with Flipkart’s founders and early investors.

-The deal is supposed to strengthen the Flipkart’s position in India’s online landscape which was increasingly getting threatened by global giant Amazon in the recent past.
+The deal is supposed to strengthen Flipkart’s position in India’s online landscape which was increasingly getting threatened by global giant Amazon in the recent past.
 The Indian company is yet to get listed in the stock exchange and the co-founder assured to all its employees that it would not change the road map that they had planned in the past.
 The deal is supposed to enable the Indian tech start-up to set up its one-day grocery delivery unit apart from the general online services that it provides at present.

 The acquisition comes in the wake of a reduction in profits year on year despite ever-increasing in its valuation.
 There were also doubts about its financial transparency which would be put to rest with Walmart’s entry and management.

 One of the primary ways an entity can expand and make a dynamic change in the current capability is through mergers.
 Irrespective of the end result, the objective of mergers is to bring greater synergies.
 Shareholders look at mergers as a potential game-changer in the operation of an entity.
-With improved performance, more cost-cutting and reduced competition merger can work wonders in the management performance.
+With improved performance, more cost-cutting, and reduced competition mergers can work wonders in management performance.
 The kind of merger horizontal or vertical and the method of merger whether buy out or share swap depends on the situation and the market conditions of both the entities.

-However, the merger does not guarantee success, a lot of times they end result is far from what the management of the entities had expected.
+However, the merger does not guarantee success, a lot of times the end result is far from what the management of the entities had expected.
 A case in point is the acquisition of Nokia by Microsoft.
 The windows based operating system on phones did not work and a lot of developers moved out from making programs for it.
 So even with the software capabilities of Microsoft and the hardware expertise of Nokia, the phones weren’t a success.
 Also, with the merger, there needs to be adequate consideration paid to the regulatory, company law and taxation environment of the country in which it is carried on.
 A number of times the proposed merger despite the benefits it could bring was denied to move ahead since it was leading to a monopoly in the market which the government deemed unhealthy.

 This is a guide to Merger Examples.
-Here we discuss the introduction and top 3 examples of Merger along with downloadable excel template.
+Here we discuss the introduction and top 3 examples of Merger along with a downloadable excel template.
 You can also go through our other suggested articles to learn more –